pradumna123/Decision-tree-for-authorship-prediction/README.md

 4. predict on test data

-take a 250 paragraph from
+take a 250 paragraph from Arthur Conan Doyle  or Herman Melville or  Jane Austen and save in it in a .txt file and pass it as a command line argument to the lab2.py file